Malkuth: In Western esotericism

 Malkuth is also associated with the World of Assiah, the material plane, and the "densest" of the Four Worlds of the Kabbalah.
 Because of this relation to Assiah, it is also related to the suit of Pentacles or Coins of the Tarot.
 Through Assiah, Malkuth is also related to the four Page cards in the Tarot as well.
 There is also a connection between Malkuth and the tenth card of each suit in Tarot as Malkuth is the tenth sephiroth.
 In the modern set of playing cards, Malkuth is related to the Suit of Diamonds' symbolizing material wealth, or the treasures found in the physical world.
 Malkuths association with the Page cards of the Tarot is reflected in the modern playing card deck as the Jacks of the deck.
 As Malkuth is directly associated with Assiah, Malkuth also represents the second He (ה) in the Tetragrammaton (יהוה), and is associated with the classical element of Earth.

 The Names of God associated with Malkuth are Adonai Melekh and Adonai ha-Arets.
 The Archangel of this sphere is Sandalphon.
 The Ishim (Souls of Fire) is the Angelic order associated with Malkuth, and the planetary/astrological correspondence of Malkuth is the Earth.
-The Qliphah of Malkuth is represented by the demonic order Nehemoth, ruled by the Archdemon Naamah.
+The qlippah of Malkuth is represented by the demonic order Nehemoth.
 Symbols associated with this sphere are a Bride (a young woman on a throne with a veil over her face) and a double cubed altar.
 Where Binah is known as the Superior Mother, Malkuth is referred to as the Inferior Mother.
 It is also referred to as the Bride of Microprosopos, where the Macroprosopos is Kether.

-From a Christian viewpoint this sphere is important since Jesus preached that people should "seek first the Kingdom of God".
-In some systems, it is equated with Da'at, knowledge in the sense of Gnosis, the invisible sephirah.
-In comparison with Eastern systems, Malkuth is a very similar archetypal idea to that of the Muladhara chakra.
-In Shakta Tantra, which is also associated with the Earth, this is the plane in which karma is expressed.

-Although Malkuth is seen as the "lowest" sephiroth on the tree of life, it also contains within it the potential to reach the highest.
-This is exemplified in the Hermetic maxim 'As above so below', and "Kether is in Malkuth, and Malkuth is in Kether".

-In popular culture

-David Bowie's 1976 song "Station to Station" references the concept in the line "Here are we, one magical movement from Kether to Malkuth/There are you, you drive like a demon from station to station."

-Swiss metal band Samael have released a song titled "From Malkuth to Kether" on their 1998 Exodus EP.